Odayil Ninnu (film)

 Odayil Ninnu is a 1965 Indian Malayalam-language drama film directed by K. S. Sethumadhavan and written by P. Kesavadev, based on his novel of the same name.
 The film deals with the life and struggles of a proud and hardworking rickshaw puller, Pappu.
 It stars Sathyan, Prem Nazir, K. R. Vijaya, and Kaviyoor Ponnamma.
 Master Dasarath plays the young Pappu.
-Suresh Gopi made his acting debut with the film, who was then six years old.
-He appeared as the feudal lord's timid son, who also becomes the root cause for Pappu running away from home.
+Suresh Gopi, who was then six years old, made his acting debut in this film.
+He appeared as the feudal lord's timid son, who becomes the root cause for Pappu running away from home.

 The film was a commercial success and also received critical acclaim for its raw energy and Sathyan's performance in the lead role.
 It received a certificate of merit at the National Film Awards.
 It was remade in Tamil as Babu (1971), in Telugu as Marapurani Manishi (1973), and in Hindi as Babu (1985).